-4.5.
-Tailored Ranges
+RL3.5 Tailored Ranges

-To meet this requirement, an implementation must provide for ranges based on a locale's collation order.
+To meet this requirement, an implementation shall provide for ranges based on a locale's collation order.

 Tailored character ranges will include tailored grapheme clusters, as discussed above.
-This broadens the set of grapheme clusters - in traditional Spanish, for example, [b-d] would match against "ch".
+This broadens the set of grapheme clusters - in traditional Spanish, for example, [b-d] would match against "c" and against "ch".
+That is because in that collation, "ch" sorts as a single letter between "c" and "d".

-Note: this is another reason why a property for all characters p{Any} is needed-it is possible for a locale's collation to not have [u0000-U0010FFFF] encompass all characters.
+Note: This is another reason why a property for all characters $p{Any}$ is needed-it is possible for a locale's collation to not have $[\u0000-\u0010FFFF]$ encompass all characters.

-Languages may also vary whether they consider lowercase below uppercase or the reverse.
-This can have some surprising results: [a-Z] may not match anything if Z < a in that locale!
+Tailored ranges can be quite difficult to implement properly, and can have very unexpected results in practice.
+For example, languages may also vary whether they consider lowercase below uppercase or the reverse.
+This can have some surprising results: [a-2] may not match anything if Z < a in that locale.
+Thus implementers should be cautious about implementing this feature.